aizu-wakamatsu/gt/README.md

 any code of this repo are not usable because we push something to this repo as backup of our storage labs

-## repo desc
+## repo description

-This repo is for our graduation thesis(GT).
-Main purpose of this GT research is to find how useful the prototype by our research.
-To evaluate our prototype, we made some small programs.
+This repo is for our graduation thesis(GT). most, not all, materials of our GT are in this repo.

 ## main topic of research